🍷

 📍History and Founding

 Rex Hill was established in 1982 when Paul Hart and his wife Jan Jacobsen discovered a derelict fruit and nut drying facility on Rex Hill outside Newberg, Oregon.
-The property had passed through several incarnations, including a pig farm and a commune, before they fell in love with the hillside and its potential for viticulture.
-They purchased the land in 1982, began planting Pinot Noir in 1983, and opened the winery in 1985.
 Built around an early 20th-century drying barn, the winery sits approximately 22 miles south of Portland at the gateway to Willamette Valley wine country.
 Over the following two decades, Hart and Jacobsen steadily expanded the estate.
-In 2007, when they were ready to retire, they chose to sell to the two families behind A to Z Wineworks rather than a large conglomerate, passing stewardship to Bill Hatcher, Deb Hatcher, Cheryl Francis, and Sam Tannahill.
+When they were ready to retire, they chose to sell to the two families behind A to Z Wineworks rather than a large conglomerate, passing stewardship to Bill Hatcher, Deb Hatcher, Cheryl Francis, and Sam Tannahill.

 • Located at 30835 N Hwy 99W, Newberg, Oregon, approximately 22 miles south of Portland at the gateway to Willamette Valley wine country

-• Sold in 2007 by founders Hart and Jacobsen to the two families of A to Z Wineworks rather than a large wine conglomerate
+• Sold by founders Hart and Jacobsen to the two families of A to Z Wineworks rather than a large wine conglomerate

 🎯A to Z Acquisition and Brand Transformation

-When A to Z Wineworks acquired Rex Hill in 2007, the new owners immediately repositioned the brand from a high-volume operation into a focused, quality-first boutique label.
-The winery facility, capable of producing 40,000 cases, was scaled back to approximately 9,000 cases annually under the Rex Hill label, a reduction of roughly 80%.
+When A to Z Wineworks acquired Rex Hill, the new owners immediately repositioned the brand from a high-volume operation into a focused, quality-first boutique label.
+Production was reduced by almost 80% to refine the Rex Hill range toward boutique quality.
 Cheryl Francis and Sam Tannahill, alongside Executive Winemaker Michael Davies, led the winemaking transition, while Deb Hatcher engineered the brand and commercial turnaround.
 In September 2022, A to Z Wineworks and Rex Hill were acquired by Ste.
 Michelle Wine Estates.
 When Sycamore Partners subsequently sold the Ste.
 Michelle Wine Estates name and Washington assets to the Wyckoff family in December 2025, the Oregon brands, including Rex Hill, A to Z Wineworks, and Erath, were retained by Sycamore Partners as a standalone company, A to Z Wineworks LLC, with Ste.
 Michelle continuing as national sales agent.

-• Executive Winemaker Michael Davies, a New Zealand-trained enologist, leads day-to-day winemaking alongside founders Cheryl Francis and Sam Tannahill
+• Executive Winemaker Michael Davies, a New Zealand-trained enologist, leads day-to-day winemaking alongside founding partners Cheryl Francis and Sam Tannahill; Amy Prosenjak is President and CEO

 • Acquired by Ste.
 Michelle Wine Estates in September 2022 alongside A to Z Wineworks